-Given the critical importance of affordable food access, New York City’s Public Markets will remain open and maintain regular market hours.
+Given the critical importance of affordable food access, New York City’s Public Markets are open and maintaining regular market hours.
 Indoor dining is now open with limited capacity.
 Learn more here.

 A Brooklyn Tradition

 With everything from fresh produce to delicious fish and meats, Moore Street Market is a Brooklyn tradition, ripe and ready for you.

 One story building with mezzanine and basement, used as retail food and dry goods market with space for community programming.
 The Market is approximately a 15,000 square foot building located in the East Williamsburg section of Brooklyn.
 It was constructed in 1943 as part of a City-wide program to remove pushcart vendors from the streets.
 In 1992/93, NYCEDC undertook approximately $2.5 million of renovations at the Market to create 26 stalls.
 The Market was leased to the Brooklyn Economic Development Corporation but was taken over by NYCEDC in 2014 where it remains a directly managed asset, and part of the NYC Public Markets network.

 Moore Street is a multi-tenanted retail market where the local community can find a diverse selection of authentic Caribbean cuisine, fresh fruits & vegetables, dry goods as well as services from a tailor, barbershop and salon.
 Humboldt Plaza is located on the Humboldt Street side of the Moore Street Market, which NYCEDC and the Merchants Association activate during the warmer months.
 The market has 15 vendors and 5 vacancies.
 Presently, NYCEDC is transforming one of these vacancies into a demonstration kitchen to provide engaging programming for the community.